 Biometrics can help you secure customer accounts and prevent account takeover, by ensuring a person is the legitimate account holder.
 Identities can be verified in as little as one second, and the solution is 100% automated.

 Technology is key to the fight against fraud.
 Veriff embraces cutting-edge advances in different technologies to protect organizations and their customers.
-Our Fraud Protect product uses machine learning-powered checks, advanced fraud network mitigation strategies, and a team of in-house experts to help protect against fraudsters.
+Our Fraud Protect product uses machine learning-powered checks, advanced fraud network mitigation strategies, and a team of highly trained experts to help protect against fraudsters.

 Meanwhile, our Fraud Intelligence suite provides enriched insights and a consolidated RiskScore, providing detailed insights during the identity verification process and enabling actionable, risk-related intelligence and insights.